 For some women, a desire to give birth vaginally is very strong after a caesarean section, as they may have been disappointed that their baby needed to be born by this method.
 Other women may need to work through issues surrounding their previous caesarean, as it may have caused some trauma or upset at that time.

-If you feel that you would benefit from a “Debrief” - where you can discuss your previous emergency or elective caesarean.
-Arrange this with your doctor or midwife.
+If you feel that you would benefit from a “Debrief”, - where you can discuss your previous emergency or elective caesarean- you can arrange this with your doctor or midwife.
 It can help you to understand the reasons why a caesarean section was recommended for you last time, and enable you to decide if a vaginal birth or elective caesarean is right for you.